Interstellar space travel is one of the most common themes of science fiction, but the question is, will it ever become reality?

 The nearest star to Earth, other than the Sun, is Proxima Centauri of the Alpha Centauri triple-star system.
 It lies 4.24 light-years away, meaning that it takes 4.24 years for the star’s light to reach us.

 The fastest launch speed achieved by mankind was that of the New Horizons robotic spacecraft which was launched at 36,373 miles per hour on its mission to the dwarf planet Pluto.
-The fastest man-made object is currently the Helios 2 solar space probe, traveling at 157,100 miles per hour.
+The fastest man-made object is currently the Helios 2 solar space probe, travelling at 157,100 miles per hour.
 This speed was achieved by using gravitational assistance from the Sun.
 If the Helios 2 solar probe were to be sent directly towards Proxima Centauri, it would reach the star in approximately 18,000 years.

 How Fast Can We Go?